joinself/academy/examples/go/README.md

-# Self SDK Client Examples
+# Self SDK Examples

-Welcome to the Self SDK client examples!
+Welcome to the Self SDK examples!
 This directory contains a comprehensive learning journey from basic concepts to production-ready applications.
 Whether you're new to Self SDK or building advanced features, we've got you covered.

-These examples are built using our Go client facade.
-We recommend starting by reading the **[Go SDK Client README](../../sdks/go/client/README.md)** for an overview of the SDK's features and design philosophy.
+These examples demonstrate the full capabilities of the Self SDK using direct core SDK integration.
+Each example is designed to teach specific concepts while building towards production-ready patterns.

 ## 🚀 Quick Start